DonMVB/aws/AWS_Assoc_SAA_C02.md

 - When content is cached, it is done for a certain time limit called the Time To Live, or TTL, which is always in seconds
 - If needed, CloudFront can serve up entire websites including dynamic, static, streaming and interactive content.
 - Requests are always routed and cached in the nearest edge location for the user, thus propagating the CDN nodes and guaranteeing best performance for future requests.
-- There are two different types of distributions:
+- There are two (and only two...) different types of distributions:
-  - **Web Distribution**: web sites, normal cached items, etc
+  - **Web Distribution**: web sites, normal cached items, etc.
-  - **RTMP**: streaming content, adobe, etc
+  - **RTMP**: streaming content, adobe, etc.
 - Cloud Front has Origin Domain Settings: S3, an ELB, MediaPackage Origin, and Media Store packages.
+- The domain name registered in CF is the origin for your static/dynamic content, used by clients - not the ELB/ALB domain name.
 - Cloud Front has these Origins: S3, EC2, and ELB.
+Note that CF provides low latency, whereas S3 does not.
-- Edge locations are not just read only.
-They can be written to which will then return the write value back to the origin.
+- Edge locations are read / write; mostly read, but files can be written to an edge location.
-- Cached content can be manually invalidated or cleared beyond the TTL, but this does incur a cost.
+- Cached content can be manually invalidated or cleared beyond the TTL(default 24 hrs), but this does incur a cost.
-- You can invalidate the distribution of certain objects or entire directories so that content is loaded directly from the origin everytime.
+- You can invalidate the distribution of certain objects or entire directories so that content is loaded directly from the origin every time.
 Invalidating content is also helpful when debugging if content pulled from the origin seems correct, but pulling that same content from an edge location seems incorrect.
+To delete a CF cached file, delete it from the origin and set the expiration period to 0 to force a reload.
+There is no direct CLI to interact w/ edge locations (some tests say).
 - You can set up a failover for the origin by creating an origin group with two origins inside.
 One origin will act as the primary and the other as the secondary.
 CloudFront will automatically switch between the two when the primary origin fails.
 - Amazon CloudFront delivers your content from each edge location and offers a Dedicated IP Custom SSL feature.
 SNI Custom SSL works with most modern browsers.
+Wnen data is requested, it is either returned from the cache or directly from the orgin (then cached).
 - If you run PCI or HIPAA-compliant workloads and need to log usage data, you can do the following:
     - Enable CloudFront access logs.
     - Capture requests that are sent to the CloudFront API.